July 15 2003

 Class action status is being sought in a $25 billion dollar lawsuit filed against the federal government and three Roman Catholic boarding schools.
 The schools named in the suit include St. Francis Mission school on the Rosebud Sioux Indian Reservation, St. Paul's in Marty, the headquarters of the Yankton Sioux Tribe, and Holy Rosary on the Pine Ridge Indian Reservation, all of which educated Sioux children in South Dakota.
 The suits were filed by five Sioux who claim they were abused at the schools, and there may be thousands of other students who could join the suit.
 The plaintiffs allege various forms of abuse by the priests and nuns, including beatings and sexual abuse while attending the boarding schools as a federal program to induce Indians to assimilate into white society.

-If you feel you qualify for damages or remedies that might be awarded in this class action please click here to fill in our form
+If you feel you qualify for damages or remedies that might be awarded in this class action please fill in our form on the right

 to submit your complaint.

 If your injustice does not match the complaint described above, please use this form to register your complaint.
 Thank you.

 Add Your Comment on This Issue